Belle (Disney character): Critical response

 Many critics praised Belle as a departure from previous Disney princess characters, noting that she avoided some of the negative tropes associated with her predecessors.
 Aslıhan Alp of The Stanford Daily called her a "great example of Disney's development" by emphasizing a woman's intelligence over her beauty.
 Entertainment Weekly's Christian Blauvelt said, "Unlike previous Disney heroines who needed to be rescued by a prince themselves, Belle not only saves the Beast's life, she saves his soul".
 AllMovie's Don Kaye and Perry Seibert echoed each other's reviews, with the latter calling Belle a "strong female character" who "sidesteps most of the clichés surrounding Disney heroines".
 Common Sense Media hailed Belle as a positive role model and "one of Disney's smartest, most independent heroines".
 Journalist Jennifer Roback Morse said Belle's appeal had never relied on her "embodiment of some new feminist protagonist", but rather her kindness, faithfulness, and selflessness, "the same reasons we have always loved our heroines".
-In The Washington Post, linguist Carmen Fought said that, like The Little Mermaid, critics deemed Beauty and the Beast superior to other princess films of the time because "They have 'active women who get things done'". was In 2022, Matthew Stewart and Paul Sheehan of Gold Derby ranked Belle the second-best Disney Princess, calling her "one of the smartest, bravest, and most tender-hearted characters the Disney company has ever created" who "serves as a source of inspiration for all women".
+In The Washington Post, linguist Carmen Fought said that, like The Little Mermaid, critics deemed Beauty and the Beast superior to other princess films of the time period because "They have 'active women who get things done'".
+In 2022, Matthew Stewart and Paul Sheehan of Gold Derby ranked Belle the second-best Disney Princess, calling her "one of the smartest, bravest, and most tender-hearted characters the Disney company has ever created" who "serves as a source of inspiration for all women".

 Several critics preferred Belle over Ariel, her immediate predecessor.
 Film critic Hal Hinson described Belle as a "compelling" character who he found "more mature, more womanly and less blandly asexual" than the mermaid.
-John Hartl of The Seattle Times said Beauty and the Beast avoids déjà vu because Belle is a "more poignant" heroine.
+John Hartl of The Seattle Times said Beauty and the Beast avoids déjà vu by making Belle a "more poignant" heroine.
 Boxoffice wrote, "in response to criticism that the cute little 'Mermaid' Ariel was nothing more than a precocious sexpot", Belle's creators "chose to make her an icon of self-reliance and a voracious reader with a curiosity and love for everything around her".
-Critics also praised O'Hara's performance, which Variety called magnificent.
+Critics also praised O'Hara's performance.
 The Star-Ledger's Stephen Whitty enjoyed O'Hara's "pretty soprano".
-John Hartl of The Seattle Times wrote, "O'Hara does a spirited job of investing the character with warmth, intuition and maturity", while the Sun-Sentinel's Candice Russel felt she "does a good job of creating Belle as intellectual, wisely feminine and disarmed by the stirrings of her heart".
+Hartl said she "does a spirited job of investing the character with warmth, intuition and maturity", while the Sun-Sentinel's Candice Russel felt she "does a good job of creating Belle as intellectual, wisely feminine and disarmed by the stirrings of her heart".